19hours/sg-statutes/Acts/Road Traffic Act.md

 (i) has ceased to be kept or used on any road in Singapore;

-(ii) has been or will, within the prescribed period, be destroyed or permanently removed from Singapore; or
+(ii) has been or will, within the prescribed period, be destroyed or permanently removed from Singapore;

+[Act 37 of 2012 wef 01/01/2013]

-(iii) has become wholly unfit for further use;
+(iii) has become wholly unfit for further use; or

+[Act 37 of 2012 wef 01/01/2013]

+(iv) has been lost through theft or criminal breach of trust and the prescribed period after such loss has lapsed;

+[Act 37 of 2012 wef 01/01/2013]

 (e) if the vehicle exceeds the age-limit prescribed for the class or description of vehicles to which the vehicle belongs; or